 The master's and educational specialist degrees must be completed within six calendar years.
 Courses taken at Delta State prior to six years before completion of degree may not be applied to the master's or educational specialist degrees unless revalidated with permission of the graduate advisor, department chair, and the college or school dean.
 A student is eligible to revalidate up to two courses.
 In special cases, and with approval of the department chair, the college or school dean may waive revalidation and accept course work that is more than six years old.
 Guidelines for revalidation are available in the college or school dean's office.
-For the doctoral degree, the last 45 hours must have been completed within a seven-year limit prior to degree completion.
+For the doctoral degree, all degree requirements, including the dissertation, must be completed within five years after the successful completion of ELR 888 (Dissertation Seminar).